 As the parish vicar and his wife, Jonathan and Charlotte would have led a life typical of any rural cleric, spending time tending to his flock, supported by his wife.
 According to the parish register at Barrowby Jonathan was buried there on the 11th May 1849.
 Charlotte outlived Jonathan by just over 7 years.

 It certainly appears that the couple were happy together and Charlotte specified in her will that she wished to be interred in the vault alongside her beloved husband at Barrowby.
-However, after Jonathan’s death we find that Charlotte had moved to Leamington in Warwickshire, and on the 1851 census she was visiting a relative in Dover.
-The census recorded her as a widow, aged 78 and her place of birth as London, although as yet no baptism has been found, but as to what name she would have been baptized under remains a mystery, if she were baptized at all!
+However, after Jonathan’s death we find that Charlotte had moved to Leamington in Warwickshire, and on the 1851 census, she was visiting a relative in Dover.
+The census recorded her as a widow, aged 78 and her place of birth as London, although as yet no baptismal entry has been found, but as to what name she would have been baptized under remains a mystery, if she were baptized at all!

 The next and seemingly final record of Charlotte appeared in The Standard of Saturday 13th December 1856 with the record of her death:

 On the 8th Inst. in Newbold Terrace, Leamington Charlotte, the relict of Rev Jonathan Kendal, Rector of Barrowby, in her 84th year.